ums-l200220156/ums-l200220156.github.io/README.md

-HOW TO RUN TE CODE:
+HOW TO RUN THE CODE:

 pip install metaflow